CrimsonSunrise/Glimpse/readme.md

 The ```candleStarter.py``` script iterate inside the folder ```/auxiliar/candles``` and start all the scripts.
 Each script inside the candles folder start a candle stream of a currency pair and save the data gathered into the database.

+In order to work properly, all the 3 auxiliar scripts must be running.

 <a name="operational-server-setup"></a>
 ### Operational Server setup